jump-dev/Ipopt.jl/README.md

 set_attribute(model, "linear_solver", "ma86")
 ```

+The available HSL solvers are `"ma27"`, `"ma57"`, `"ma86"`, `"ma87"`, and `"ma97"`.
+We recommend using either sequential BLAS and LAPACK backends or a multithreaded version
+limited to one thread when employing the linear solvers `"ma86"`, `"ma87"`, or `"ma97"`.
+These solvers already leverage parallelism via OpenMP, and enabling multiple threads in
+BLAS and LAPACK may result in thread oversubscription.

 #### macOS users

 Due to the security policy of macOS, Mac users may need to delete the quarantine